 if you believe essential water needs replacing on your property, please submit an essential water replacement claim form.

 For a copy of the form please visit the DELWP website.

 There are a number of resources and videos available to provide information on various aspects of flood recovery.

 After the weather has cooled, it is a good time to review or fix anything that you discovered during the emergency.
 For more information about how to prepare for a heatwave, visit our preparing for an emergency page.

 After the storm has passed; there may be damage to your property or nearby infrastructure such as roads or powerlines.
-If it is safe to do so, you should check your property to assess the damage, and visit our warnings and contacts page to report any faults or issues that you may find.
+If it is safe to do so, you should check your property to assess the damage, and visit our Report an Issue page to report any faults or issues that you may find.